 Does it have a warranty?

-Don’t buy electronic products, especially from online platforms, without a warranty and guarantee.
+Don’t buy electronic products, especially from online platforms, without a warranty.
 Most of the known brands will not only offer a warranty but also offer a guarantee and full refund if the product doesn’t meet your demands.

-Companies like Breville usually offer a 2-years repair, replace, and complete refund guarantee.
+Companies like Breville usually offer a 2-year repair, replacement, and complete refund guarantee.